 With an engineering degree, you're also eligible for the European Ingenieur (Eurling) qualification.

 All our aerospace engineering degrees are fully accredited.
 Our degrees provide the academic base to become a member of a professional institution and a Chartered Engineer with the Engineering Council.
 BEng(Hons) graduates will need further learning equivalent to master's level for chartered status.

 Civil and structural engineering courses

-All our Civil and Structural Engineering degrees are accredited through the Joint Board of Moderators (JBM) which is formed by four professional bodies:
+All our undergraduate Civil Engineering degrees are accredited through the Joint Board of Moderators (JBM) which is formed of four professional bodies:

 - Institution of Civil Engineers

 - Institution of Structural Engineers

 - Chartered Institution of Highways and Transportation (CIHT)

 - Institute of Highway Engineers

 A JBM accredited undergraduate degree provides the academic base to become a member of a professional institution and to register as a professional engineer with the Engineering Council (EngC).